Skip to main content

 MitraClip procedure: What to expect

 • During this procedure, you will be under general anesthesia.
-On average, the MitraClip procedure takes about one to two hours to performed.
-At UF Health Jacksonville, the procedure is performed by a team of two interventional cardiologist specialized on structural heart disease procedures.
+On average, the MitraClip procedure takes about one to two hours to perform.
+At UF Health Jacksonville, the procedure is performed by a team of two interventional cardiologists specialized on structural heart disease procedures.

 • The procedure is done via the femoral vein in the groin through a small (around 1 cm) skin incision.
-A catheter or tube in inserted through the skin into the vein and is advanced into the right side of the heart.
+A catheter, or tube is inserted through the skin, into the vein, and is advanced into the right side of the heart.
 Your interventional cardiologist crosses the septum (the dividing wall) between the right and left upper chambers and places the catheter into the left upper chamber.
-The MitraClip (small metal clip cover with a special fabric) is inserted through this tube into the left upper chamber where the mitral valve can be reached.
+The MitraClip (small metal clip covered with a special fabric) is inserted through this tube, and into the left upper chamber where the mitral valve can be reached.

-• Once in place, the MitraClip reduces mitral regurgitation by clipping together a small area of the mitral valve so that the blood can no longer leak back into the left upper chamber.
-In a few cases, a second or third MitraClip may be needed to take care of the mitral regurgitation.
+• Once in place, the MitraClip reduces mitral regurgitation by clipping together a small area of the mitral valve.
+This prevents the blood from leaking back into the left upper chamber.
+In some cases, a second or third MitraClip may be needed to take care of the mitral regurgitation.

 MitraClip: Recovery

-You should expect to stay in the hospital for about one night following this procedure and the majority of patients are able to perform regular activities within two to three days.
+You should expect to stay in the hospital for about one night following this procedure.
+The majority of patients are able to perform regular activities within two to three days.
 You may be referred to the outpatient cardiac rehabilitation program.

 Why choose UF Health?